digidem/kappa-osm/README.md

 If the value of ID currently returns two or more elements, this new value will replace them all.

+The only valid `opts` right now is `opts.links`: an array of version strings of elements that are to be replaced by this one.

 `cb` is called with the new element, including `id` and `version` properties.